neo-project/neo/CONTRIBUTING.md

 # Contributing to NEO
-Neo is an open-source project and it depends on its contributors and constant community feedback to implement the features required for an smart economy.
+Neo is an open-source project and it depends on its contributors and constant community feedback to implement the features required for a smart economy.

 You are more than welcome to join us in the development of Neo.